 ITE M FUNCTION STO Ultrasound Image and image of the tissues being imaged.
-The horizontal green line th at which treatment will be delivered.
-IMAGING CONTROLS Scan Button The circular icon to the right of the depth indicator starts or stops scanning (imaging).
-J D Driabto and Cantrala Large Sun icon Increases ultrasound image brightness during scanning.
-AGIN Brightness Controls Small Sun icon Decreases ultrasound image brightness during scanning. ≧ Tools Displays the Tools menu (see Figure 7.3).
+The horizontal green line of the treatment will be delivered.
+CONTROLS Scan Button The circular icon (imaging).
+The circular icon to the right of the depth indicator starts or stops scanning (imaging).
+19.0 Dri colado a casa Caradora la Large Sun icon Increases ultrasound image brightness during scanning.
+IMAGING Brightness Controls Small Sun icon Decreases ultrasound image brightness during scanning. Ξ Tools Displays the Tools menu (see Figure 7.3).
 Patient Name and ID Displays the name e and ID information.
 Total Line Count Number of lines th nat have been delivered during this treatment session.
 Current Line Count es delivered.
 This line count value may be reset by tapping the ediately below the line count value.
-HOME BAR Recommended Line Count The number of line es recommended for the region selected. 단 Transducer Information Transducer type.
+HOME BAR Recommended Line Count The number of line es recommended for the region selected. 로 Transducer Information Transducer type.
 Number of treatment lines remaining/total treatment line capacity of transducer.
 Energy The energy per TCP being delivered.
 May be adjusted with the buttons below.
 Length The length of the treatment line being delivered.
 May be adjusted with the buttons below.
 Transducer Types For planning purposes, toggling these buttons displays the associated treatment region information on the facial graphic or user regions window being displayed.
 The current transducer inserted is the default button selected.
-OLS An available region is displayed semi-highlighted and contains the recomm line count for that region.
-The number in the center represents the recomme line count for that region.
-TREATMENT CONTR Facial Graphic The facial graphic indicates the status of A selected region is displayed in white and is outlined with the color of the transducer being used.
+OLS An available region is displayed semi-highlighted and contains the recommende line count for that region.
+The number in the center represents the recommende line count for that region.
+CONTR Facial Graphic The facial graphic indicates the status of A selected region is displayed in white and is outlined with the color of the transducer being used.
 The line count in the center represents the running line count for that region.
-TMEN treatment regions.
+TREATMENT treatment regions.
 A treated region is shown as a solid color of the transducer that was used in that region with the total lines delivered for the region being represented.
-TREA A Disabled region is transparent with a light gray border.
+TREA A disabled region is transparent with a light gray border.
 Disabled regions cannot be selected.
 User Regions Displays a list of re egions as defined by the user.
-End Treatment at followed by Confirm End to end the treatment session.
+End Treatment Tap End Treatment followed by Confirm End to end the treatment :